 Providing wage assistance to local businesses

 In October 2024, Grindavik was officially reopened to the public, though certain hazardous zones remained restricted.
-However, the town has temporarily closed again because of the April 2025 Sundhnukagigar eruption.
+However, the town may be temporarily closed again when eruptions start, until it can be deemed safe to enter again.

 Today, authorities still monitor seismic activity and ground deformation to anticipate future disruptions.